What degrees or qualifications are you looking for?

 When will offers be made?

 It is anticipated that offers will be made in late September/October.

 What area of the AIHW will I work in?
 How will my placement be determined?

-Applicants who are selected for interview will be sent an interview confirmation email which also contains a Unit/Group selection sheet.
-Applicants will be asked to identify the Units and Groups they are interested in and will need to bring a printed copy of this to their interview.
+Applicants who are rated as suitable at the conclusion of the assessment process will be sent a confirmation email which also contains a Unit/Group selection sheet.
+Applicants will be asked to identify the Units and Groups they are interested in and return this to our recruitment team.